Whitehead, County Antrim

 Whitehead is a small seaside town on the east coast of County Antrim, Northern Ireland, lying almost midway between the towns of Carrickfergus and Larne.
-It lies within the civil parish of Templecorran, the historic barony of Belfast Lower, and is part of Mid and East Antrim Borough Council.
+It lies within the civil parishes of Templecorran and Islandmagee and the historic barony of Belfast Lower, and is part of Mid and East Antrim Borough Council.
 Before the Plantation of Ulster its name was recorded as both Whitehead and Kinbaine (from Irish an Cionn Bán 'the white head').

 Located at the base of Muldersleigh Hill, Whitehead lies in a small bay between the limestone cliffs of Whitehead and the black volcanic cliff of Blackhead, with the Blackhead Lighthouse on top, marking the entrance to the Belfast Lough.

 Whitehead is about 20 mi from Belfast.
 On the opposite coast of Belfast Lough, the Copeland Islands, Bangor and part of the County Down coastline, are clearly visible.

-It had a population of 3,802 in the 2011 Census.
+Whitehead had a population of 3,537 in the 2021 census.
 Whitehead sometimes known as 'The Town With No Streets', as there are no roadways with the suffix "Street" in their name.

 History

 In late Victorian and Edwardian times, Whitehead was a seaside holiday destination developed by and travelled from Belfast and the surrounding area each year.

 Whitehead is a Victorian railway village with a preserved conservation area, including the railway station.
 It is home to the Railway Preservation Society of Ireland, County Antrim Yacht Club and the Council owned Bentra Golf Course, as well as being the starting point for the Gobbins Path.

 The town also was home to an aerodrome during the First World War which housed two airships.

 An Irish railway engineer called Berkeley Deane Wise took this tourism endeavour to the next level, creating innovative new paid-for attractions that would encourage visitors to use the railway company's services.
 Just south of Gobbins Path, Wise helped transform the small hamlet of Whitehead into a busy holiday resort.
-He designed and built a bandstand, ladies and gents bathing boxes, a 'children’s corner', a slipway and a pavilion with 500 seats.
+He designed and built a bandstand, ladies and gents bathing boxes, a 'children's corner', a slipway and a pavilion with 500 seats.

 Whitehead received a silver at the Britain in Bloom awards in 2005 and 2006, and a bronze in 2007 with the local Brighter Whitehead group planting many of the flowers.

 In 2012, Northern Ireland's only Jubilee Wood was planted at Whitehead to celebrate the Diamond Jubilee of Queen Elizabeth II.